 (Updated 2018) Birth control pills can come at very different prices.
 Sometimes they’re actually more expensive if you have insurance!
 Covered by insurance or not, there are a few things you need to know about how pricing works, and where you’ll pay a lot or a little.
 It’s different depending on your insurance, on your pill and your pharmacy.
-Read on for our advice, or…

 When you need to fill a prescription, it pays to shop around.
 Many people are surprised to find how much prices vary, not just for birth-control pills but for a lot of other prescriptions.
 This is true at both big chains and small neighborhood pharmacies.
 There’s advice about buying prescriptions on our reference page on the topic.

 While birth control is supposed to be covered under the Affordable Care Act, we know a lot of people aren’t insured — or maybe they choose to buy without insurance (for example, if you don’t want your mom to know).

 We did some thorough research recently on birth-control pills in the tri-state area (New York, New Jersey and Connecticut).
 Price differences were shocking!
 For example: